 IN THE COMMUNITY

 Marlon is active in the community, serving as immediate past Chair of Closing the Gap in Healthcare Scholarships for African-American Students at MUSC.
 He formerly served on the Carolina Youth Development Center Board and the Charleston Trident Urban League Board.

 Marlon has also served on the University of South Carolina Board of Visitors, as President of the Charleston Black Lawyers Association, and as First Vice Chair of the South Carolina Democratic Party.
 He was appointed by Democratic Governor Jim Hodges to serve as chair on the State Election Commission.
 He is a member of The South Carolina Association for Justice and Omega Psi Phi Fraternity, Inc.

 Marlon graduated from Morehouse College and received his J.D. from the University of South Carolina Law School.

-Marlon and his wife, Kimberlyn Davis Kimpson, are the proud parents of two children, Marleigh Karolina and Marlon Davis.
+Marlon is the proud parent of two children, Marleigh Karolina and Marlon Davis.